martonban/RenderLamp/README.md

 This version of RenderLamp you can use the Buzz Renderer.
 Coming Soon...

 ## Build the Project
-⚠️ WARNING!
-The software currently depends on manually placed AppData files.
-I'm working on a solution for this
 1. **Clone the Repository**:
     ```sh
     git clone https://github.com/martonban/RenderLamp.git